 Consistent with my criticism of the fallacy of empiricism, my biography will no longer appear on-line, and I'm giving consideration to removing it from all of my book covers.
 Neither my, nor anyone else's, experiences serve as an analog for knowledge.

-Suffice it to state that I have consulted for coaches, athletes, and special operators in these organizations in the areas of applied preparatory engineering, neuropsychology, and neuromechanics:
+Suffice it to state that since 2003 I have consulted for coaches, athletes, and special operators in Olympic, professional, amateur, and university sport as well as international military special operations in the areas of cultural establishment, psychological preparation, technical/skill development, tactical evolution, global load management and applied preparatory engineering